programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 This lesson is for you if you want to store large amounts of data from your digital history projects in a structured manner.
 We will use a database called MySQL to store data.

+R can perform analysis and data storage without the use of a relational database.
+However, there are times when databases are very useful including:
+ - Placing the results of an R program on a web site where the data can be interacted with.
+ - Handling more data that R can store in memory alone.
+ - When data is stored in a relational database already.
+ - Working with the data of different entities that are related to one another.
+An example would be a database of soldiers of two different armies that fought a battle where we wanted to know what squad, platoon, company and brigade each solider was part of.

+A further short discussion of this is on [Jason A. French's blog](http://www.jason-french.com/blog/2014/07/03/using-r-with-mysql-databases/)[^2].

 By the end of this lesson you will be able to install a database system on your computer, create a database table, store information in the table and then use the data for tasks such as sorting and performing calculations.
 At the conclusion of the lesson we'll use a query of the database to make a graph.

 We are using the R computer language for the examples, but the techniques can be used with other languages such as Python.